tibbotech/Tibbit_43-1/README.md

 Most operations, including math and signal conditioning, are performed in `operate.c`.
 Parsing mechanisms and the command sequence are contained in `command.c`.
-All components related to microchip drivers and peripherals are located inisde the `mcc_generated_files` folder.
+All components related to microchip drivers and peripherals are located inside the `mcc_generated_files` folder.

 ## Firmware Upgrades

 The microcontroller's firmware can be upgraded in the system without any external hardware.
 Firmware updates take place through the microcontroller's low-voltage programming (LVP) mode.
 The Tibbit's TX line acts as ICSPCLK, the RX line as ICSPDAT, and the –MCLR line puts the microcontroller into the LVP mode.

 For more information on LVP, please see [this resource](https://microchipdeveloper.com/8bit:lvp).

+**Note:** The Tibbit is calibrated at the factory for precision.
+Before upgrading the firmware of your Tibbit, make sure to copy the values of the three calibration parameters (SA, SB, and SN); you will need to set them after completing the update.

 ## Application Notes